ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 :::

-The changes in the upgrade go into effect at 10 AM EST, March 25th 2021 on the Fuji testnet and 10 AM EST, March 31st 2021 on mainnet.
+The changes in the upgrade go into effect at 10 AM EST, March 25th 2021 on the Fuji testnet and 10 AM EST, March 31st 2021 on Mainnet.

 **The primary components to this upgrade include:**